christinedraper/knife-topo/README.md

 The following will export the data for nodes n1 and n2 as part of a topology called 'my_topo':

-	$ knife topo export n1 n2 --topo=my_topo > new_topo.json
+	$ knife topo export n1 n2 --topo my_topo > new_topo.json

-The following will export all topologies to a file called 'all_topos.json'.
+The following will export all existing topologies to a file called 'all_topos.json'.

 	$ knife topo export --all > all_topos.json

 The following will create an outline for a new topology called
 'christine_test', or export the current details if it already exists:

-	$ knife topo export --topo=christine_test > christine_test.json
+	$ knife topo export --topo christine_test > christine_test.json

 ## knife topo import <a name="import"></a>